astronomerdamo/mcmc_speed/README.md

 This repo started as a speed comparision between Python, C++ and Go doing a simple MCMC linear regression.
 It's turned into something of a rosetta stone for myself when learning new languages doing numerical computation.

-Useful in Bayesian Inference, MCMC attempts to intelligently walk through parameter space to build probability distributions of the solution.
+Useful in Bayesian Inference, MCMC attempts to walk through parameter space to build probability distributions of the solution.
 MCMC accomplishes this by creating a numerical chain of accepted randomly drawn numbers, each link dependent on the previous step.

 The image below shows a 5000 element trace of this problem.